-On November 17, 2009 the FDA released a Public Health Advisory and an Information for Health Professionals Update describing new data showing that omeprazole reduces the efficacy of clopidogrel by almost half when the two drugs are used together.
-The effect is similar whether the drugs are taken at the same time or administered 12 hours apart.
-The Health Professionals Update suggests that the other acid-reducing drugs esomeprazole and cimetidine also be avoided because they may have a similar effect.
+Co-administration of clopidogrel with omeprazole 80 mg reduces the pharmacological activity of clopidogrel if given concomitantly or if given 12 hours apart.
+In a Health Professionals Update released in November 2009, the FDA suggests that the other acid-reducing drugs esomeprazole and cimetidine also be avoided because they may have a similar effect.
 The FDA states that there is insufficient information about the use of clopidogrel and other PPIs to make recommendations about their coadministration.
 The FDA states that there is no evidence that other H-2 receptor antagonists or antacids interfere with clopidogrel.
-A warning has been added to the clopidogrel label advising against concomitant use of clopidogrel and CYP 2C19 inhibitors (e.g., omeprazole).
+A warning has been added to the clopidogrel label advising against concomitant use of clopidogrel and CYP 2C19 inhibitors (e.g., omeprazole, esomeprazole).
 The label advises consideration of using another acid-reducing agent with less CYP 2C19 inhibitory activity and notes that pantoprazole is a weak inhibitor of CYP 2C19 with less effect on clopidogrel's antiplatelet activity.